hehouts/discourse-isabelle-theme/README.md

-This fork contains the modified color palette for the Davsi Research Collaborative
+This fork contains the modified color palette for the Davis Research Collaborative

 colors are set in `scss/variables.scss`